Guidance

 Deadlines

-The accounts return for 2022 to 2023 will go live on Tuesday 12 September 2023 with a submission deadline of 30 January 2024.
+The accounts return for 2024 to 2025 will go live on 16 September 2025 and has a submission deadline of 27 January 2026.

-More information about AR
+More information about the academies accounts return

 You can read the guide to completing the academies returns.

-Chart of account and automation
+Academies chart of accounts and automation

 Why we ask for this information

-Academies Accounts Direction and financial statements
+Academies accounts direction and financial statements

 Why we ask for this information

-The Academies Accounts Direction is used by academy trusts, their auditors and reporting accountants to prepare and audit financial statements for the accounting period ending on 31 August annually.
+The academies accounts direction is used by academy trusts, their auditors and reporting accountants to prepare and audit financial statements for the accounting period ending on 31 August annually.

 Deadlines